Title: Time of Duty

 A/N: This is going to be the start of the latest chapter of Young Sentinels and Guides

-“John, what in the world are you doing?”
+“John?
+What in the world are you doing?”

 John Sheppard, Lieutenant in the US Air Force and Alpha Sentinel didn’t pause as he made his way around the car he and his Guide had gotten from the airport.
 They had left his training command behind when he had graduated and flown out to his next duty station only hours before.
-John loathed flying commercial, even first class, but there was no way he was going to subject his Guide to a military flight.
+John loathed flying commercial, even first-class, but there was no way he was going to subject his Guide to a military flight.
 He didn’t want the drama.

-At any rate, they had gotten in late and had opted to take a cab to a local hotel before heading into base.
+At any rate, they had gotten in late and had opted to take a cab to a local hotel before heading into the base.
 Rest, a shower and a meal had helped take care of the overstretched feeling that travel had caused.
 Now they were back at the airport and picking up a car.
 “I know they inspect these things before they put them back out on the road, but I am going to do my own inspection before I trust it.”